Julia sets with Ahlfors-regular conformal dimension one

-Assume that $\Gamma$ does not contain a Levy cycle but contains an irreducible sub-multicurve.
+Assume that $\Gamma$ does not contain any Levy cycles but does contain an irreducible sub-multicurve.
 It follows from (2) above that there is a unique $Q(\Gamma)\ge 1$ with $\lambda_{Q(\Gamma)}(\Gamma)=1$.
 We say that $Q(\Gamma)$ is the {\it critical exponent} of $\lambda_p(\Gamma)$ as a function of $p$.
-The critical exponent $Q(\Gamma)$ can also be defined as the conformal dimension of a Cantor circle associated to the pair $(f,\Gamma)$.
-See \cite{PilThu_ARConfDim}.
+The critical exponent $Q(\Gamma)$ can also be defined as the conformal dimension of a Cantor circle, which is the product space of a Cantor set and a circle, associated with the pair $(f,\Gamma)$.
+See \cite[p.\@ 55]{PilThu_ARConfDim}.